Foley Alabama Attorneys

 • Operator inattention, operator inexperience, improper lookout, excessive speed, and machinery failure ranked as the top five primary contributing factors in accidents.

-• Eight out of every ten boaters who drowned were using vessels less than 21 feet in length.
+• Eight out of every ten drowned boaters used vessels less than 21 feet long.

 Where the cause of death was known, 75% of fatal boating accident victims drowned.
 Of those drowning victims with reported life jacket usage, 86% were not wearing a life jacket.
 There were about 11.84 million registered vessels in the United States in 2020.
 About 87.3 million U.S. adults participated in recreational boating in 2014.